 ESGTypeImportant MeetingFrequency

-Economics/Governance, Society, EnvironmentroutineBusiness MeetingEach month
+Economics/Governance, Society, EnvironmentRoutineBusiness MeetingEach month

-Economics/GovernanceroutineQuality Management Review MeetingEach Year
+Economics/GovernanceRoutineQuality Management Review MeetingEach Year

-Environment, SocietyroutineEnvironmental and Safety Management Review MeetingEach Year
+Environment, SocietyRoutineEnvironmental and Safety Management Review MeetingEach Year

-SocietyroutineLabor Safety and Health ConferenceEach Quarter
+SocietyRoutineLabor Safety and Health ConferenceEach Quarter

 The risks identified include changes in interest rates and foreign exchange rates, inflation, high-risk, highly leveraged investments, lending, or endorsement guarantees, and derivatives transactions, changes in policies and regulations, changes in technology, changes of corporate image, expansion of plants, purchasing and excessive customer concentration, major changes in shareholdings, changes in ownership, expansion of production capacity, climate change, etc. In response to these risks, the Company developed countermeasures to reduce any risk that may influence the Company’s operation.